aws-samples/serverless-patterns/cloudwatch-metric-streams-firehose-terraform/README.md

-# Amazon CloudWatch Mertics Streaming to Amazon Data Firehose with Terraform
+# Amazon CloudWatch Mertics streaming using Amazon Data Firehose with Terraform

 This pattern demonstrates how to create the Amazon CloudWatch Metric Streams to Amazon Data Firehose.
 Metrics are saved to S3 from Amazon Data Firehose.
 Metric selection is also demonstrated to stream only certain metrics related to certain AWS services to be sent from Cloudwatch to Amazon Data Firehose.